Speed limit: Method

+Operating speed

-The Operating speed method sets the maximum speed at or around the 85th percentile speed.
+The Operating speed method sets the maximum speed at or around the 85th percentile speed, referred to as the 85th percentile rule.
+It refers to a speed where 85% of vehicles travel at or below.
 This reduces the need to enforce the speed limit, but also allows drivers to fail to select the appropriate travel speed, when they misjudge the risk their environment induces.
 This is one method used in the United States of America.
+In France and many other European countries the vehicle traffic law known as V85 uses this principle to set the legal speed limit of a motorway such that 15% of drivers exceed the limit.

+Critics of the guideline say that it is inappropriate to let drivers set the speed limit for a road via their own recorded speed.
+Once a speed limit has been set using the 85% rule, motorists tend to drive faster than that new speed limit.
+A speed limit set using this methodology also does not take into account the safety of pedestrians in the area or bicyclists using the road.

+Public safety advocates have advocated for the Federal Highway Administration to change their guidance on the usage of the 85th percentile rule in updates to Manual on Uniform Traffic Control Devices.

 Enforcement

 Speed limit enforcement is the action taken by appropriately empowered authorities to check that road vehicles are complying with the speed limit.
-Methods used include roadside speed monitoring, set up and operated by the police, and automated roadside speed camera systems, which may incorporate the use of an automatic number plate recognition system.
+Methods used include roadside speed monitoring, set up and operated by the police, and automated roadside speed camera systems, which may incorporate the use of an automatic number-plate recognition system.

 In 2012, in the UK, 30% of drivers did not comply with speed limits.

 In Europe, between 2009 and 2012, 20% of European drivers have been fined for excessive speed.

 In 2012, in Europe, 62% of people supported the idea of setting up speed-limiting devices, with adequate tolerance levels in order to limit driver confusion.
 One efficient scheme consists of penalty points and charges for speeding slightly over the speed limit.

 Another possibility is to alter the roadway by implementing traffic calming measures, vehicle activated signs, or safety cameras.

 The city of Munich has adopted self-explaining roads: roadway widths, intersection controls, and crossing types have been harmonized so that drivers assume the speed limit without a posted sign.